microsoft/FabricRTIWorkshop/docs/workshop.md

 1. [Provision Fabric Trial Tenant](<https://github.com/microsoft/FabricRTIWorkshop/tree/main/trialtenant>) - see document and powershell script to setup a lab admin.
    - 25 workspaces with access to 25 logins will be created automatically (one workspace per user).
    - Participants should create items in the workspace designated to their own login.
-   - If more than 25 accounts are necessary, addtional Trial Tenants can be provisioned by repeating this process again.
+   - If more than 25 accounts are necessary, additional Trial Tenants can be provisioned by repeating this process again.
 Also, participants can share the lab credentials and use folders in their workspaces.
 3. [Office 365 E5 Trial](<https://blog.fabric.microsoft.com/blog/accessing-microsoft-fabric-for-developers-startups-and-enterprises>). ⚠️ Make sure to disable recurring billing, otherwise your credit card will be charged for Office E5.
 4. The "LabAdmin" credential should be used by the lab proctor.
-5. The "LabAdmin" can have the pre-built lab items for Lab Users 01-24 to reference as a cheatsheet.
+5. The "LabAdmin" can have the pre-built lab items for Lab Users 01-24 to reference as a cheat-sheet.
 To do so, grant Users 01-24 viewer permission to the "LabAdmin" workspace.
 ![WorkspaceManageAccess](assets/WorkspaceManageAccess.png "Workspace Manage Access")

 ### Enable Real-Time Dashboards (preview)